JeffDeCola/my-go-examples/simple-webserver/README.md

     log.Fatal(http.ListenAndServe(":1234", nil))
     ```

-1. When a request is made for a particular URL kick off your function jeffHandler()
+1. When a request is made for a particular URL/jeff kick off your function jeffHandler()

     ```go
     http.HandleFunc("/jeff", jeffHandler)